Guest-Spot/api/docs/STRIPE_GRAPHQL.md

 ### checkStripeAccountStatus

 Checks the current status of artist's Stripe Connect account and updates `payoutsEnabled` field.
+The `verified` field is controlled manually from the admin UI and is not modified by these mutations.

 **Signature:**
 ```graphql